Outreach-Organization/AgeoX-Docs/src/app/docs/heatmap-generation/page.md

 - Before you begin, download the project files located here: [Project Files](https://drive.google.com/drive/folders/1tVPbNnlWsZem3CviXxUAObnSZgv9GWk3).
 - Create a folder in a location you’ll remember and place all downloaded files, including the **Shapefile folder** (`plot_boundaries` files), in it.

+{% callout title="Tip for Instructors!" %}
+_The instructor(s) of the course, can downloaded the needed files for this activity [here](https://drive.google.com/drive/folders/1tVPbNnlWsZem3CviXxUAObnSZgv9GWk3) if they wish to provide the students the needed code files beforehand._
+{% /callout %}

 ---

 ### Install Required Software

 #### **Install QGIS**

+{% callout title="Tip for Instructors!" %}
+_It is recommended that the instructor(s) of the course, downloads QGIS beforehand, to ensure that all students have adequate access to QGIS, and the same version of the software.
+If you are not able to, the following instructions can guide the students on the best practice for installation._
+{% /callout %}

 - Visit the [QGIS Download Page](https://qgis.org/download/) (if you have not done already).
 - Choose the **Long Term Release (3.34 LTR)** version.